Create an SMB Azure file share

 Enable large file shares on an existing account

 Before you create an Azure file share on an existing storage account, you might want to enable large file shares (up to 100 TiB) on the storage account if you haven't already.
 Standard storage accounts using either LRS or ZRS can be upgraded to support large file shares without causing downtime for existing file shares on the storage account.
 If you have a GRS, GZRS, RA-GRS, or RA-GZRS account, you'll either need to convert it to an LRS account before proceeding or register for the Azure Files geo-redundancy for large file shares preview.

 - Open the Azure portal, and navigate to the storage account where you want to enable large file shares.

 - Go to the Large file shares setting at the bottom of the page.
 If it's set to Disabled, change the setting to Enabled.

 Create a file share

 Once you've created your storage account, you can create your file share.
 This process is mostly the same regardless of whether you're using a premium file share or a standard file share.
 You should consider the following differences:

-Standard file shares may be deployed into one of the standard tiers: transaction optimized (default), hot, or cool.
-This is a per file share tier that is not affected by the blob access tier of the storage account (this property only relates to Azure Blob storage - it does not relate to Azure Files at all).
+Standard file shares can be deployed into one of the standard tiers: transaction optimized (default), hot, or cool.
+This is a per file share tier that isn't affected by the blob access tier of the storage account (this property only relates to Azure Blob storage - it doesn't relate to Azure Files at all).
 You can change the tier of the share at any time after it has been deployed.
-Premium file shares cannot be directly converted to any standard tier.
+Premium file shares can't be directly converted to any standard tier.

 You can move file shares between tiers within GPv2 storage account types (transaction optimized, hot, and cool).
 Share moves between tiers incur transactions: moving from a hotter tier to a cooler tier will incur the cooler tier's write transaction charge for each file in the share, while a move from a cooler tier to a hotter tier will incur the cool tier's read transaction charge for each file the share.